khanh-alice/books/cpp-primer/chapter-2/README.md

 ### Exercise 2.38

-* `decltype(a)` is a type specifier that returns the type of expression.
+* `decltype` is a type specifier that returns the type of expression.
 It can be used to deduce the type a variable, a function, or an expression.
 * `auto` is a type specifier that instructs the compiler to deduce the type of variable based on the initializer expression.